Berny Peña

-Bernabé "Berny" Peña Pizarro (born 19 October 1980 in Carrillo) is a Costa Rican football player.
+Bernabé "Berny" Peña Pizarro (born 19 October 1980) is a Costa Rican football player.

 In a 2009 Al Día poll of 71 Costa Rica Premier Division players, Peña was selected as the dirtiest player in the league.
 He responded, "You have never seen any of my rivals die after one of my fouls, so I don't see the dirty play people talk about".

 Club career

 He started his career at Guanacasteca, before joining Municipal Liberia in 2004.
 A year later he signed for Brujas.
 He was sent on loan to Greek club Akratitos, where he played alongside compatriots Froylán Ledezma and William Sunsing, but could not save the club from relegation.
 He then was loaned back to Municipal Liberia and again to Greece to play for second division Kavala.
 In summer 2010 he returned to Liberia Mía/Águilas Guanacastecas and later had spells in Ecuador with Deportivo Quevedo, whom he left after only three months and in Honduras with Platense, whom he left in November 2011 after new coach Roque Alfaro told him he did not fit into his plans.